| Title: | Joint Covariance and Treatment-Effect Tests for Multiple Outcomes |

 random seed.
 By default |

-method for class multipleOutcomes
+summary method for class jointCovariance.

-## S3 method for class 'multipleOutcomes' summary(object, model_index = NULL, ...)
+## S3 method for class 'jointCovariance' summary(object, model_index = NULL, ...)## S3 method for class 'jointCovariance' summary(object, model_index = NULL, ...)

 object |